My Letter to Riki

 As one who identifies as Indigenous, the latest findings of Indigenous children’s marked and unmarked graves on the grounds of Native Boarding Schools across Canada and the United States abhors me, which can feed into generational wounds.
 Lately, I have been invited to offer lectures on the topic.
 Here I share with you some of my reflections as presented to church groups.
 Remember, I only speak with my Indigenous relatives.
 I do not speak for all Indigenous Peoples.

-Residential Boarding Schools: We must acknowledge what happened to the First People of these Lands at the hands of Colonial Settlers
+Residential Boarding Schools: We must acknowledge what happened

 To all my Relations…